jsindorf/jsindorf.github.io/_pages/research/research.md

 Three projects serve as the basis for my current research. <br>
 - The first is a continuation of a graduate project on [Embedded Heart Rate Estimation](/bmi598_page/).
 Some major changes have been made to the project including the use of Edge Impulse and the addition of initial subject testing.
 This project focuses on Python, Arduino, Machine Learning, and wearable devices.
 - The second is a continuation of a graduate project on [Data Driven Dynamic Discovery of the PPGPermalink](/egr608_page/).
 More work has been done exploring other nonlinear systems and fine tuning the SINDy algorithm.
-- Laslty, is the project [PBVI for Motion Artifact and Sensor System Energy Savings](/eee598lb_page/). future work will look applying a real sensor system to use as the basis for energy costs and optimal sensor choice.
+- Laslty, is the project [PBVI for Motion Artifact and Sensor System Energy Savings](/eee598lb_page/). future work will look towards applying a real sensor system to use as the basis for energy costs and optimal sensor choice.
 ## Publications
 ### Contributor<br>
 C. Grijalva, N. Toosizadeh, J.Sindorf, Y.H.
 Chou, K. Laksari, “Dual-task performance is associated with brain